 Bulbs are not heavy feeders.
 We do not recommend adding fertilizer to the planting hole.
 Our growing methods are focused on healthy soil and fertilizing is not always the best choice to create healthy soil.
 Synthetic fertilizers throw the soil life out of balance and can burn the new tender roots.
 Instead, we recommend adding a handful of compost to feed your soil.
 Healthy soil will create healthy plants!
 For perennial bulb gardens, you could use an organic low nitrogen fertilizer in very early spring, when the shoots just push through the soil.

-When tulips are done blooming dead head them and try to keep the leaves green as long as possible.
-Simply use your thumb and forefinger to snap the head of the tulip off.
-If you leave it on the energy will go towards creating seeds instead of new bulbs, which is not what you want.
+When tulips are done blooming, dead head them and try to keep the leaves green as long as possible.
+Simply use your thumb and forefinger to snap off the flower of the tulip.
+If you leave it on, the energy will go towards creating seeds instead of new bulbs, which is not what you want.
 Water the tulips when soil is getting dry, but be moderate with watering.
 Too much water can cause disease.

-If you decide to dig up and store the bulbs until planting, place them in a very well ventilated area, not much above 70-85 degrees until next fall.
+If you decide to dig up and store the bulbs until planting, place them in a very well ventilated area, between 65 and 75 degrees until next fall.